 Concerned about creating your homeschooler’s high school transcript?
 You don’t have to be!
 Broken down step by step, here is what you need to create an official high school transcript.

-Regardless as to where you are right now on your homeschool journey, looking ahead at preparing for those daunting college applications is prudent.
+Regardless of where you are right now on your homeschool journey, looking ahead at preparing for those daunting college applications is prudent.
 Creating an official high school transcript seems like a herculean task……along with planning coursework and being sure your homeschooler meets your state’s graduation requirements.
 Deep breath!
-Broken down into easy manageable tasks, we can get that transcript in place.
+Broken down into easily manageable tasks, we can get that transcript in place.
 Here’s how:

 Math : 4 credits

 Science: 3 or 4 credits (usually including two lab classes)

 English: 4 credits

 History/Gov’t/ Economics/ Social Science: 3 credits (including US History and World History, plus one or two more)

 Foreign Language: 1 to 2 credits

 Again, there are very broad, but generally typical, requirements.